ocupop/refed-website/src/_states/oregon.md

           Distributor: Nonprofit/charitable organization
         eligible_recipients:
-        standards_for_donated_food: 'Immunity applies regardless of compliance with laws governing the packaging, labeling, storage, or handling of food; food must be apparently fit for human consumption; includes food not readily marketable due to appearance, freshness, or grade.'
+        standards_for_donated_food: 'Immunity applies regardless of compliance with laws governing the packaging, labeling, storage, or handling of food; apparently fit for human consumption; includes food not readily marketable due to appearance, freshness, or grade.'
         protections_apply_when_recipient_pays_for_donated_food: 'Yes'
         protections_apply_to_direct_donations: 'No'
         additional_protections: